-Information Visualization #1
+Information Visualization Example #1

 Augmented Reality Animation

-Hans Rosling’s famous lectures combine public data with a sport’s commentator’s style to describe our past, present and future.
+Hans Rosling’s famous lectures combine public data with a sport’s commentator’s style to describe our past, present, and future.
 In this “Joy of Stats” video, he uses augmented reality animation to overlay real-world footage with sophisticated visualizations to help tell the story of the world in 200 countries over 200 years using 120,000 numbers – in just four minutes.
 This is public education at its best.

-Information Visualization #2
+Information Visualization Example #2

-Information Visualization #3
+Information Visualization Eample #3

 This clever campaign by Australian advertising agency Leo Burnett for the World Wildlife Fund aimed to raise awareness not just of illegal poaching, but of the larger industry supporting the slaughter of endangered animals.
-With an approach that straddles art, advertising, and information visualization, the Stop One.
+With an approach that straddles art, advertising, and data visualization, the Stop One.
 Stop Them All. campaign vividly illustrates the concept of a supply-chain, without sacrificing emotional impact.

-Information Visualization #4
+Information Visualization Example #4

-The Annual Report should be an opportunity rather than a burden.
+A company’s annual report should be an opportunity rather than a burden.
 Shopify’s 2014 Annual Report is online, visual and interactive, seizing the opportunity to enthuse shareholders and potential investors, rather than bore them with a text-heavy report.

-Information Visualization #5
+Information Visualization Example #5